 If an entity does not respond to requests for information from OCR, they will utilize publicly available information about the entity to create its audit pool.
 An entity that does not respond to OCR may still be selected for an audit or subject to a compliance review.

-If your organization or practice has a question or needs training, contact the experts at MedSafe at 1-888-MEDSAFE or visit our website at www.medsafe.com.
+If your organization or practice has a question regarding HIPAA audits or business associate agreements, contact the experts at MedSafe at 1-888-MEDSAFE or visit our website at www.medsafe.com.